yrpan/yrpan.github.io/index.md

 ---

 **Note: This is an archived page of David's Academic/ Early Professional portfolio, which is no longer in use.
-Our tech firm has little to do with GIS-related activities :)**
+Our tech firm has little to do with GIS- or RE- related activities, as far as that's concerned :)**

 **Disclaimer: By downloading, accessing or using any content from this website, you agree that you are doing so at your sole risk, and for educational purposes only**